-The company recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.
-Remeasurement comprising of actuarial gains and losses, the effect of asset ceiling (excluding amount included in net interest on the net defined benefit liability) and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are recognized in Other Comprehensive income which are not reclassified to profit and loss in subsequent periods.
+The Company recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.
+Remeasurements comprising of actuarial gains and losses, the effect of the asset ceiling (excluding amounts included in net interest on the net defined benefit liability) and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are recognized in Other Comprehensive Income which are not reclassified to profit or loss in subsequent periods.

-(e) Property, Plant and Equipment
+(f) Property, Plant and Equipment

-Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
+Property, plant and equipments are stated at cost, less accumulated depreciation and impairment, if any.
+Such cost includes purchase price, borrowing cost and any cost directly attributable to bringing the assets to its working condition for its intended use, net charges on foreign exchange contracts and adjustments arising from exchange rate variations attributable to the assets.
 Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by management.
-The Companies depreciates property, plant and equipment over their estimated useful lives suing the Written down value method for assets situated at Head office and Chennai Branch & Straight line method for others.
-The estimated useful lives of assets as prescribed under Part C of Schedule II of the companies Act, 2013 are as follows:
+The company depreciates property, plant and equipment using Straight line Method over their estimated useful lives as prescribed under Part C of Schedule II of the Companies Act 2013.